 Early reading skills, such as decoding, word recognition and phonological awareness, are taught daily in Early Years and Key Stage One.

-We have developed a systematic, synthetic phonics programme based on ‘Letters and Sounds’.
+We have developed our own systematic, synthetic phonics programme.
 This supports children with their grapheme recognition, segmenting and blending skills to be able to read and spell unfamiliar words.
 Once the children are secure with their first set of initial sounds, they move onto reading decodable books (non-fiction and fiction texts) which allow them to put their phonic knowledge into practice; this success motivates them to practise reading more.

 To complement the phonics instruction, pupils also learn age appropriate ‘common exception words’, also known as ‘tricky words’.
 The ability to read these words on-sight will develop pupils’ reading fluency and spelling.